-- A. When considering the overall rating, all aspects of an officer's performance shall be considered, including field enforcement and productivity, quality, reports, internal and external relations, safety, work habits and professional appearance, equipment use, and maintenance. - B. Performance profiles are one valid means, among others, of determining officer performance provided that the number of arrests made and/or the number of citations issued by an officer may not be used as the sole criteria for promotion, demotion, dismissal, including discipline or reduction in pay, the earning of any benefit provided by the police department, or for the receipt of an overall "Below Standards" rating on any annual performance evaluation, except as outlined under paragraph "D." - C. When considering the rating in the "Level of Field Enforcement Activity" element, all aspects of an officer's field enforcement activity shall be considered, including total incidents, total cases, total arrests, total citations, and total FIs. - D. For purposes of the overall evaluation, an officer who is consistently (half or more than half of the qualifying months) below 50 percent of the calculated shift average in arrests or citations may receive an overall "Below Standards" rating.

-- 1. A "qualifying month" is any month in which the officer works 100 hours converted to 10 or more full work shifts (days) while being primarily assigned to Field Enforcement. - 2.
-The average number of arrests or citations per work shift will be calculated without considering the highest or the lowest number of arrests or citations respectively issued by any officer on that same work shift. - 3.
-Officers who, in addition to their normal duties, have special assignments, are expected to maintain a "Meets Standards" or "Exceeds Standards" rating in field enforcement activity level. - 4.
-Officers who work less than 100 hours in a month will still have their workload considered as part of their level of field enforcement activity for the year. - E. When evaluating an officer's overall performance, performance profiles shall only be used when all other applicable factors are also considered, including attendance, punctuality, work safety, complaints by citizens, commendations, demeanor, formal training, and professional judgement. - F. Performance profiles will be published by the 25th day of the following month to individual officers to make each officer aware of his/her field enforcement activity level. - G. Implementation of these expectations shall not result in the establishment of any quota of arrests made and/or citations issued or any other policy requiring a minimum number of arrests made and/or citations issued for any given period of time.
+- A. When considering the overall rating, all aspects of an officer's performance shall be considered, including field enforcement and productivity, quality, reports, internal and external relations, safety, work habits and professional appearance, equipment use, and maintenance. - B. Performance profiles are one valid means, among others, of determining officer performance provided that the number of arrests made and/or the number of citations issued by an officer may not be used as the sole criteria for promotion, demotion, dismissal, including discipline or reduction in pay, the earning of any benefit provided by the police department, or for the receipt of an overall "Below Standards" rating on any annual performance evaluation. - C. When evaluating an officer's overall performance, performance profiles shall only be used when all other applicable factors are also considered, including attendance, punctuality, work safety, complaints by citizens, commendations, demeanor, formal training, and professional judgement. - D. When considering the rating in the "Level of Field Enforcement Activity" element, all aspects of an officer's field enforcement activity shall be considered, including total incidents, total cases, total arrests, total citations, and total FIs. - E. \Officers who, in addition to their normal duties, have special assignments, are expected to maintain a "Meets Standards", "Exceeds Standards", or "Outstanding" rating in field enforcement activity level. - F. Performance profiles will be published by the 25th day of the following month to individual officers to make each officer aware of his/her field enforcement activity level. - G. Implementation of these expectations shall not result in the establishment of any quota of arrests made and/or citations issued or any other policy requiring a minimum number of arrests made and/or citations issued for any given period of time.